jjlg90/ms1-v2/README.md

 * Section inspired by Bootstrap 4 mini-project, Code Institute.

 ### "Tutorials" section
 Embedded videos that work as a proof of knowledge for users.
-Section will become "Project Protfolio" in the future.
+Section will become "Project Portfolio" in the future.
-* Section suggested by mentor, Seun Owonikoko; and Code Institute Assestment Handbook.
+* Section suggested by mentor, Oluwaseun Owonikoko; and Code Institute Assessment Handbook.

-### "Contact Form"
+### Contact Form
 Contact form encased inside a bootstrap modal.
 * Code taken from Bootstrap 4 mini-project, Code Institute.